NHS Scotland recommends a person has the flu vaccine if they:

 Adults in care settings

-The flu vaccination is also recommended for people in:
+The flu vaccination is also recommended for residents and staff in:

 - long-stay residential care homes